 Each year, we contribute 10% of our net income from the preceding year to the AHP for projects and programs that create affordable housing opportunities for families and individuals earning up to 80% of the area median income.
 The majority of the funds are awarded through a competitive application process and used by members to help finance the development, acquisition, or rehabilitation of rental and owner-occupied housing.
 A portion of the funding is set aside for our first-time homebuyer programs, IDEA and WISH.

-Another way the Bank is supporting emergency disaster relief efforts in the 11th District following the North Bay wildfires is by increasing limits on our CIP and ACE credit programs.
+The Bank will also continue to increase limits on CIP and ACE credit programs to support emergency disaster relief efforts in the 11th District.
 Members should contact their Relationship Manager to request an exception to the normal per member limits.

 Members may use ACE credit to provide funds for projects and activities that result in the creation or retention of jobs or provide services or other benefits for low- and moderate-income people and communities.
 Funds may be used to support community lending and economic development, including small business, commercial and industrial activities, community facilities, and public works.
 ACE advances are priced lower than regular Bank advances and are available throughout the year for a variety of credit products in a wide range of maturities.